mrj222/DetectShadowMove/README.md

 ## Usage

-The usage of code is
+The usage of code is included in `README.md` in each directory.